JosenRomero/JosenRomero/README.md

   Welcome to José Romero's profile!
 </h2>

-- 🌱 I'm a Frontend Web developer.
+- 🌱 I'm a Fullstack web developer.
 - 🔎 I'm currently looking for some interesting projects to work!
 - ❤️ I love to play chess. ♞ [@josenromero](https://lichess.org/@/josenromero)
 - 📫 How to reach me: <b>romerojosemanuel@hotmail.com</b>